kervel/waterput_esp8266/README.md

 * male pin header, 4 pins, 2.54mm pitch for reset/program jumper (optional)
 * a jumper or a jumper cable (optional)

+To connect the acoustic sensor, note that the `TRG` pin might be called `RX` and the `ECHO` pin might be called `TX`.
+This is because some boards can be configured to operate in serial mode by adding a resistor.

 ![pcb](pics/pcb.jpg "The assembled PCB")

 # Uploading the firmware